michiari/piacere-mc-openapi/README.md

 # PIACERE Model Checker REST API server

-Thys project is packaged with [Poetry](https://python-poetry.org/).
+This project is packaged with [Poetry](https://python-poetry.org/).

 ## Build and Run